 become available.
 Try to test specimens from multiple sites to overcome lower

 sensitivity of nasal and pharyngeal specimen testing.
 People who test positive

-Liver transplantation during the Covid-19 will be challenged
+Liver transplantation during the COVID-19 crisis will be challenged

 by a shortage of ICU beds.
 Nevertheless, liver transplants should still go